ntustison/ANTsXMouseBrainMapping/Manuscript/intro.md

 still exist in large part due to the wide heterogeneity in associated study-specific image data.
 For example, variance in the acquisition methods can introduce artifacts such as tissue distortion, holes, bubbles, folding, tears, and missing slices.
-These severely complicate assumed correspondence for conventional spatial mapping approaches.
+These complicate assumed correspondence for conventional spatial mapping approaches.

 ## Mouse-specific brain mapping software